mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Previous methods (Intro) & their limitations
 ### Proposed Solution
+- a deep learning approach to classify EEG data evoked by visual object stimuli outperforming state-of-the-art methods both in the number of tackled object classes and in classification accuracy.
 ### Discoveries
 ### Discussion/Conclusion (their own limitations & future work)
 ### Reflection on how to adress the limitations of the paper (my ideas )